Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 How Asphalt Recycling Saves Money for You and Your Community

 The financial benefits of asphalt shingle recycling don't stop at disposal.
 Agencies that incorporate recycled shingles into asphalt mixes save money, too.
 According to industry data, recycled pavement and shingles saved U.S. taxpayers more than $3.5 billion in construction costs in 2021 alone.
-For large paving jobs, using recycled shingles can cut materials costs by $3–5 per ton, adding up to tens or even hundreds of thousands in savings per project.
+For large paving jobs, using recycled shingles can cut material costs by $3–5 per ton, adding up to tens or even hundreds of thousands of dollars in savings per project.

 Is Asphalt as Sustainable as Metal Roofing?